 Senior Director of Community Based Programming

-Kali, a Licensed Social Worker with a Master’s Degree, provides leadership and oversight to RAHAB’s community-based programming, including drop-in centers, mentoring programs, court partnerships, street outreach and jail ministries.
+Kali, with a Master’s Degree in Social Work, provides leadership and oversight to RAHAB’s community-based programming, including drop-in centers, mentoring programs, court partnerships, street outreach and jail ministries.
 Kali is a key voice in several communities’ task forces addressing human trafficking.
 Kali spearheads efforts to adapt systems and policies for replication across the country.
 She continually builds relationships with community partners and works to expand programming to serve those who need to experience grace on the ground to rise above hopelessness and brokenness.